marckean/Terraform-Azure-Virtual-WAN-no-Azure-Firewall/README.md

 ![](blobs/Screenshot%202021-07-22%20094811.png)

 ## List CloudDrive
-Copy files from the GitHub repo, to Azure CloudDrive, so you can access them using Azure CLI.
+Copy files from the GitHub repo, to Azure CloudDrive, so you can access them using Azure CLI. **Azure CloudDrive** is simply an **Azure Files Share**.

 Assuming you have previously connected to **Azure Cloud Shell** before and already setup the Storage Account [more details here](https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage).
 Next, you will need to connect to the Azure Files share in which CloudDrive is configured to use, so you can copy and paste the Terraform files in this repo.
 [To see which Azure Files share CloudDrive is using](https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage#list-clouddrive), run the `df` command.